Praval791/RTU-SGPA-calc/README.md

 ## Credits

 This SGPA calculator was created using HTML, CSS, and JavaScript.
-The design is simple and user-friendly.
 Feel free to modify the code or customize the styles based on your preferences.